 The Alice Creek Fire of 2017 damaged much of the trail infrastructure near Lewis and Clark Pass.
 Trail tread is gone in places and a sign denoting the historic significance of Lewis and Clark Pass was burned.
 To assist the Forest Service in rehab efforts, our crew will head up the Alice Creek drainage to repair the trail and install a new sign on the pass.

 Our crew will be frontcountry car camping near the Alice Creek trailhead.
 Each day, our crew will hike from base camp to scenic Lewis and Clark Pass.
 The pass lies atop the Continental Divide and has sweeping views of the Scapegoat Wilderness and the Blackfoot Valley.
-Most of our work will take place on the Continental Divide National Scenic Trail heading toward Green Mountain.
+Most of our work will take place on the Continental Divide National Scenic Trail which is celebrating its 40th anniversary!

 This project is a great way to kick start your summer while providing an invaluable service to Montana's public lands.
 If you want to help with forest fire recovery efforts while taking in some epic views, this is the project for you!